reverentgeek/testing-node-test-tools/docs/post.md

 TypeScript is a testing tool?
 Sure!
 TypeScript isn't a replacement for good tests, but it's yet another way you can catch errors before they reach production.
 This is especially true on larger projects.

 A dynamic language like JavaScript is a two-edged sword.
 Dynamic types give you incredible flexibility, but can also allow bugs to creep in that would usually be caught by a static type system.
-By design, TypeScript attempts to balance the power of JavaScript with the benefits of static checking.
+By design, TypeScript attempts to balance the power of JavaScript with the benefits of static types.

-## Final Thoughts on Testing Code in Node.js
+## Final Thoughts on Testing Tools for Node.js

 I don't believe you can go wrong choosing from any of these test runners and tools.
 If I were starting a new project today, my first choice would be Jest.
 It has most everything built-in, a large community following, and lots of plugins available.
 However, if Jest's built-in mocking didn't prove to provide enough control, I would reach for TestDouble.